 I am older now and this is no longer an issue.
 Cancer removed any possibility of ever having any more children, but it was an issue at one point.
-When we were trying for our fist, it took a year and a half.
+When we were trying for our first, it took a year and a half.
 Our second took at least two and that was after severe depression.
 Our third arrived four years later and was a complete surprise.
 We had not been trying to get pregnant nor were we preventing it.
 When she was three months old, I got pregnant again.
 Unfortunately it was a tubal pregnancy and I lost it.
-To put my feelings into words, I wrote a little something that demonstrated a little of the pain I was experiencing.
+To illustrate my feelings, I penned a demonstration of the pain I was experiencing.

 She hated these Sundays-when her husband worked and she had to take her daughter to church alone.
 In fact, if her daughter had not enjoyed Sunday School so much, she would have skipped church entirely.
 The music was starting to drift up the hallway signalling first service was about to begin.
 Good!
 She would slip in quietly and find a seat in the back.
 Settling in to the cushioned pew, she allowed her eyes to scan the sanctuary.